acoolg/learn_windish_legacy/readme.md

 <img width="100%" src="img/learn.png">

 ---
-<h3 align="center">This is a website for translating and learning Windish, and it's also my first project implementing Firebase.</h3>
+<h3 align="center">This is a <a href="https://acoolg.github.io/open-source-book/">website</a> for translating and learning Windish, and it's also my first project implementing Firebase.</h3>

 ## Environment Requirements